Graph Anomaly Detection in Time Series: A Survey: Challenges and Future Directions

 \textbf{Graph Augmentation Strategy}.
-Augmenting graphs is crucial for self-supervised methods, e.g., generating positive and negative pairs is required in CL\b{-based methods discussed in Section \ref{selfsupervised}.} \b{There are many image augmentation methods in the literature \cite{hojjati2022self}. }However, due to the \b{dynamic} nature of graphs (e.g., \g{intra-variable} \b{complexity}, non-Euclidean structure), it is not appropriate to directly apply image-based augmentations to the graphs.
-Most existing SSL studies only consider random sampling techniques, sub-graph sampling, or graph diffusion \b{for augmentation} -- this may provide limited diversity and uncertain invariance.
-Having additional yet effective augmentation techniques such as feature-based (e.g., masking or shuffling a portion of nodes/edges features), \b{edge}-based (e.g., adding or removing portions of edges), sampling-based (e.g., sampling nodes and their connected edges using different sampling techniques such as importance sampling, knowledge sampling), and adaptive augmentations (e.g., using learned attention or gradient-based schemes) \cite{wu2021self} would be promising directions for G-TSAD studies.
+Augmenting graphs is crucial for SSL methods, e.g., generating positive and negative pairs is required in CL-based methods discussed in Section \ref{sec:selfsupervised}.
+There are many image augmentation methods in the literature \cite{hojjati2022self}.
+However, due to the dynamic nature of graphs (e.g., intra-variable complexity, non-Euclidean structure), it is not appropriate to directly apply image-based augmentations to the graphs.
+Most existing SSL studies only consider random sampling techniques, sub-graph sampling, or graph diffusion for augmentation -- this may provide limited diversity and uncertain invariance.
+Having additional yet effective augmentation techniques such as feature-based (e.g., masking a portion of node/edge features), edge-based (e.g., adding or removing portions of edges), sampling-based (e.g., sampling nodes and their connected edges using importance sampling or knowledge sampling), and adaptive augmentations (e.g., using learned attention schemes) \cite{wu2021self} would be promising directions for G-TSAD studies.